-The hardware elements are a computer or server is the only requirement for the WDMT, it is ideal to have a powerful server when hosting the website and using the WDMT, as the performance and speed of hashing is high affect by the process and memory of the machine.
+The hardware elements are a computer or server are the only requirement for the prototype WDMT.
+It is ideal to have a powerful server when hosting the website and using the WDMT, as the performance and speed of hashing is high affect by the process and memory of the machine.